-Our 100% nylon Chicago flag is designed for everyday use.
-Its lightweight nylon material ensures it will keep flapping, even if it's not a windy day in the Windy City!
+Our Chicago flags are 100% nylon and designed for everyday use.
+The lightweight nylon material ensures your flag continues waving, even if it's not a windy day in the Windy City!
 The nylon construction and high-quality print hold up firmly with quick-drying and heat-resistant capabilities.
 All Chicago, IL, flags feature:

 - 100% nylon